 - Poor road conditions (e.g. pot holes, uneven road surfaces, broken concrete)

 Delivery truck accidents can lead to serious, life-threatening injuries, even if they were traveling at low speeds.
 Victims may suffer a traumatic brain injury, head trauma, neck or back injury, internal injuries, etc. All of which can require a lifetime of medical care.

 Contact Us For a Free Consultation

 If you have been injured in a delivery truck accident, you can expect that the insurance company representing the delivery truck driver, and their employer will try to defend themselves in any way possible.
-Our Albuquerque delivery truck accident lawyers fight to get our clients the compensation they need.
+Our Albuquerque personal injury attorneys fight to get our clients the compensation they need.
 Call our Albuquerque law office today at (505) 243-3500.